Varity: Rebirth as Varity

 In 1986, the Government of Canada and the Government of Ontario provided relief on the condition that Massey Ferguson remain in Canada and operate manufacturing in Canada.
-The company is renamed Varity after an internal process.
+The company is renamed Varity (should have been called VANity in honor of Victor A. Rice's initials) after an internal process.
 At one time, the company made the Verity Plow, after its owner William Verity sold his farm equipments firm to Massey-Harris in 1892.
 However, the company cannot use Verity and modifies its choice to Varity (where the first three letters of the name might refer to Victor A. Rice).
 The company is restructured into Massey-Ferguson, Perkins Engines and Varity Enterprises.
 The company has reduced debt to and has annual sales of $1.3 billion and 18,000 employees, a reduction from $3.2 billion and 68,000 employees in 1975.
 Massey-Ferguson has annual sales of $400 million and remains the world's largest supplier of tractors.

 In 1988, the company closed its Massey Ferguson Combines manufacturing facilities in Brantford, Ontario, a facility connected with the operations of A Harris, Son and Company's operations in Brantford.
 A Harris, Son and Company had merged with Massey Manufacturing in 1891 to form Massey-Harris.
 In 1986, when Varity restructured, its corporate debt was transferred to Massey Ferguson Combines, and the combines maker closure writes off the debt including its pension obligations.